Mary of Guelders

-Mary of Guelders (Maria van Gelre; 17 January 1433 – 1 December 1463) was Queen of Scots by marriage to King James II.
+Mary of Guelders (Maria van Gelre, Màiri à Guelders; 17 January 1433 – 1 December 1463) was Queen of Scots by marriage to King James II.
 She ruled as regent of Scotland from 1460 to 1463.

 Early life

 She was the daughter of Arnold, Duke of Guelders, and Catherine of Cleves.
 She was a great-niece of Philip the Good, Duke of Burgundy.

 Philip and his wife Isabella of Portugal at first planned to have Mary betrothed to Charles, Count of Maine, but her father could not pay the dowry.
 Mary stayed on at the Burgundian court, where Isabella frequently paid for her expenses.
 Mary attended Isabella's daughter-in-law Catherine of France, while she herself was attended upon by ten people.

 The duke and duchess then started negotiations for a Scottish marriage.
 Philip promised to pay her dowry, while Isabella paid for her trousseau.
 William Crichton came to the Burgundian court to escort her back to Scotland.
 A tournament was held at Bruges to celebrate her departure; the victor was Jacques de Lalaing, a Burgundian knight.